Grandparents, Minor Children, and Custody by Extended Family Members in Florida, Florida

 Parents and Grandparents or extended family members may also agree to a “concurrent custody” agreement.
 Concurrent custody agreements provide that the Grandparent and Parent both have rights to make decisions for a child, where the temporary custody orders typically award the majority of timesharing to the family member over the parent.

-If you are a grandparent or extended family member of a child in the Tallahassee / Leon County area with questions about custody of a minor child relative, call today to speak to one of our experienced and knowledge Tallahassee attorneys.
-We also have offices located in Panama City, Orlando, Pensacola, Fort Walton, and Destin, Florida.
+If you are a grandparent or extended family member of a child in the Florida / Leon County area with questions about custody of a minor child relative, call today to speak to one of our experienced and knowledge Florida attorneys.
+We also have offices located in Panama City, Orlando, Pensacola, Fort Walton, Panama City Beach, and Navarre, Florida.